Men, can you land a plane or score against Serena Williams?

 Back in high school I had to wear a tie every day for two years.
 I got to the point where I could tie it without looking while walking down a crowded hallway.
 30+ years later I have zero confidence I could even get it around my neck on the first try.

-Instead of create and send out, it pull back and consume (unperson), Monday, 1 December 2025 17:48 (three weeks ago)
+Instead of create and send out, it pull back and consume (unperson), Monday, 1 December 2025 17:48 (two months ago)

 the question does not specifically say you have to score a point against her _in tennis_, only that she is a tennis player